 Fortnite really doesn’t need an introduction at this point.
 It’s by far the most played game across the globe.
 That also means it’s the most popular free game on PS4.

 The 100-person battle royale, filled with cartoon silliness and elaborate building mechanics, has become more than a game over the past couple years.
 It’s a cultural phenomenon.
 The third-person shooter is easy to pick up and play, and you’ll never have a problem finding a lobby filled with eager competitors.
-The long-awaited release of season two of the game brought along a brand new map, helicopters and spy games, and an unlockable Deadpool skin from Marvel.
+The long-awaited release of season 3 of the game has arrived, with new challenges for existing players.

 Destiny 2 has come quite a long way since its 2017 debut.
 Despite its age, the sci-fi looter shooter still maintains an avid player base and continues to be updated regularly by the developer.
 Bungie’s split with Activision in early 2019 helped to pave the sequel’s future and ensured its reach, allowing for it to go free-to-play.
 Now, everyone can enjoy Destiny 2, fighting across multiple planets while acquiring new weapons and armor after every intense challenge.

 The $35 DLC expansion, called Shadowkeep, isn’t a necessity to play further once the main story has been completed.
 Not only are there loads of quests to take on and bosses to overcome, but there’s likewise the high-octane PvP mode, Crucible.
 This is the best place to test out the effectiveness of newly acquired gear against friends and strangers alike.